Have you been getting missed calls and letters from a company called Asset Acceptance LLC? An overdue bill is likely the culprit.

 Legally, a debt collector cannot pursue payment without having the proper paperwork.
 They may not always have this because of the quick transition of debt acquisition from the original creditor.

-If you can get Asset Acceptance LLC to admit that they don’t have the proper paperwork, you can have the debt removed from your record without paying a cent.
+If you can get them to admit that they don’t have the proper paperwork, you can have the debt removed from your record without paying a cent.

-To begin, write a letter to Asset Acceptance LLC within 30 days of first contact asking them to provide you with details about the debt.
+To begin, write a letter to them within 30 days of the first contact asking them to provide you with details about the debt.

 This includes information like how much you owe, who the original creditor or lender is, and the date of last account activity.